 - While we don’t watch TV ourselves, they do have free basic cable with 20 channels, including 3 sports channels and HBO

 The main attraction of this park is its location.
 Being right on the cliff looking over the Pacific Ocean, we were able to see quite a bit of wildlife.
 We watched whales right from the cliff’s edge and enjoyed watching pelicans, gulls, and other birds flying by all day long.
-We even saw paragliders right over us in the campground and there are also great biking and hiking trails nearby.
-I really enjoyed the biking trails I found – the trails were dirt and hilly, but great for me on my Adventure bike.
+We even saw paragliders right over us in the campground.
+There are also great biking and hiking trails nearby.
+I really enjoyed the biking trails I found.
+The trails were dirt and hilly, but great for me on my Adventure bike.

 If you like surfing (and can handle cold water) there are surfing beaches a very short drive away, including popular Half Moon Bay.
 It is also a quick drive into San Francisco Bay attractions like Alcatraz, Fisherman’s Wharf and the famous Golden Gate Bridge.
 You can also catch the bus and train into the city from a bus stop only two blocks away.

 If you’re keen to explore the sights of San Francisco from a convenient location, this is a great base to safely park your RV while you head downtown to play.
-It offers the best of both worlds, with easy access to the city, conveniences, proximity to popular tourist attractions and a peaceful, scenic place to decompress after a big day out.
+San Fransisco RV Resort offers the best of both worlds, with easy access to the city, conveniences, proximity to popular tourist attractions.
+It can be a peaceful, place to decompress after a big day out.
 Be sure to take the time to sit on the benches and watch the whales.
 And enjoy your stay.

 About Our Stay